spdk/spdk.github.io/community.md

 # Holidays

-Community meetings scheduled on the following days will be cancelled:
+Community meetings scheduled on the following days of the same timezone will be cancelled.
+For example, the Euro-Friendly community meeting will be cancelled on the Chrismas Day.

-## U.S. Holidays (Based on the America/Phoenix IANA timezone):
+## U.S. Holidays (Based on the America/Phoenix IANA timezone)

 * Christmas Eve
 * Christmas Day